nst-guide/schema/README.md

 The idea is that with small wrappers written in JS and Python, this can be an importable package that is used any time data is being updated.

+This schema is for all data that will be held in the Parse Server/MongoDB database.
+Not all data will be held here: rather, only data that is expected to have frequent updates _and_ have two-way synchronization.

+For example, a weather forecast layer does not need to be in here, because the data is always going from server to client, and old data can be deleted.
+It should be simple enough for this kind of data to check timestamps on the server, and just automatically redownload if available during the syncing process.

 This is a work in progress!

 ## Tables